 Roselyn Vega Saez is a trained physiotherapist and experienced special education professional.
 She earned her Bachelor of Science in Physical Therapy from the University of Perpetual Help, the Philippines and her Master’s Degree in Education in Special Education from Flinders University, Australia.

 In addition to this, Roselyn actively conducts parent and teacher training workshops, assembly talks to schools and holds a paramount position in an international parent support group.

 She holds a Master's in Education (Development Psychology) from NTU.
 She graduated with a Bachelor of Science in Psychology from University of Wollongong, Australia, an Advanced Diploma In Early Intervention (Special Needs) by CET Academy Ngee Ann Polytechnic and a Diploma in Learning Disorders Management & Child Psychology, accredited by The College of Teachers, UK.

-She has an accumulated experience of up to 10 years working with children of different learning disorders in both special schools e.g. Autism Resource Centre (EIP) and mainstream schools.
+She has been working with children of different learning disorders in both special schools e.g. Autism Resource Centre (EIP) and mainstream schools since 2008.

 Azalea received training in the professional course on The Greenspan Floortime Approach, Regulatory Sensory Processing Disorders Workshop and Meltdowns Workshop by The Greenspan Floortime Approach.
 She is equipped with an academic background in Children Cognitive Development and Assessment, Social and Emotional Development Assessment, Personality and Attitude Assessment and Assessment of Children and Youth with Special Needs.